Córdoba crafts: the legacy of the Andalusian masters

 Where can I buy authentic crafts in Córdoba?

 The Zoco Municipal (Calle Judíos s/n) is Spain's oldest organised craft market, open every day from 10am to 8pm — free entry.
 In the Judería, explore Calle Judíos, Calleja de las Flores and Plaza Maymónides.
-The Meryan workshop at the Zoco Municipal is the go-to address for traditional embossed leather.
+The Meryan workshop is the go-to address for traditional embossed leather.
 Avoid tourist shops selling mass-produced goods made abroad.

 What are the opening hours of shops in Córdoba?